personam-solis/markdown-docs/Useful_Commands.md

 # Useful Commands
-These are all commands that are useful and common that sometimes i forget.
+These are all commands that are useful and common that sometimes I forget.
 There is no judgement here.

 <br>